Nallantli/Rossa/docs/Flow_Control.md

 }
 ```

-The key difference in Ruota switch statements compared to languages like C/++ and Java is that there is no need for `break` to stop flow into the proceeding case.
+The key difference in Rossa switch statements compared to languages like C/++ and Java is that there is no need for `break` to stop flow into the proceeding case.
 All cases are self-contained paths.

 The switch-statement can also have cases for values that are not constant or base types, these values will be evaluated at the time the switch statement is called.
 In this manner the switch statement will operate in a manner kin to an if-else sequence.
 Priority will be given to _constant_ values that are evaluated during compilation and placed in the switch map.